ahsansabir30/budget-planner/README.md

 ![image](https://user-images.githubusercontent.com/92265482/182799257-65c80630-e62c-4c37-ae7b-7614d513dcf7.png)

 ## Application
-Once the build has completed, the production server is updated and we are greeted to the home page, where we will be welcomed to the plans page (this page will show all plans that are created within the application).
+Once the Jenkin build has completed, the production server is updated and we are greeted to the home page, where we will be welcomed to the plans page (this page will show all plans that are created within the application).
 ![image](https://user-images.githubusercontent.com/92265482/182639387-b2992977-f45c-4fc2-a3b6-2bfbd69ee97c.png)
 To create a new plan, we click the green button 'Create Plan'.
 This will display 2 fields where we can enter our new plan.
 The budget field has an extra validator, this will checks if the input is a number, and that the number follows a currency format (i.e. 2 decimal places).
 ![image](https://user-images.githubusercontent.com/92265482/182639760-3ceb7243-896b-4d34-862d-dcd68468b0d6.png)